dwalend/Disentangle/README.md

 * OnePath which finds one minimal path between start and end nodes by supplying the next node as an Option[Step]
 * AllPaths which finds all minimal paths between start and end nodes by supplying a set of possible next nodes within an Option[Steps]
-* AllPathsBrandes which finds all minimal paths between start and end nodes by supplying a set of possible previous nodes within an Option[BrandesSteps]

 ## Customizing ScalaGraphMinimizer